-The Corporation encourages the "whistle-blower" to raise the matter internally in the first instance.
+The Trust encourages the "whistle-blower" to raise the matter internally in the first instance.
 Concerns should normally be raised initially with the whistle-blower's line manager.
-Where the concerns relate to the whistle-blower's line manager, the complaint should be brought to the attention of a more senior manager, generally an Assistant Principal or the Principal or in the instance of potential involvement of the Principal or Clerk to the Chair of the Corporation.
+Where the concerns relate to the whistle-blower's line manager, the complaint should be brought to the attention of a more senior manager, generally an Assistant Principal or the Principal or in the instance of potential involvement of the Principal or Chair of the LGB or Chair of The Sixth Form Colleges Trust.